Products in Stock

 beautiful backyard with wooden deck and string lights

-Building a deck is a fantastic way to extend your living space and enjoy the outdoors.
+Building an outdoor deck is a fantastic way to extend your living space and enjoy nature.
 But with so many different materials available these days, it can be tricky to know where to start.
-Choosing the right material for your deck is a big decision, impacting everything from its lifespan to its overall look and feel.
+Choosing the right wood type for your deck is a big decision, impacting everything from its lifespan to its overall look and feel.
 So, let’s explore some of the best options out there, starting with our favourite, to help you create the perfect outdoor oasis.

 Durability is key when it comes to decking.
-You want a material that can withstand the elements, resist rot and decay, and handle the everyday wear and tear of foot traffic and furniture.
+You want a wood type that can withstand the elements, resist rot and decay, and handle the everyday wear and tear of foot traffic and furniture.
 Think about the climate you live in – will your deck be exposed to harsh sun, heavy rain, or even snow?
+If you live in a coastal area, consider reading our guide on the best decking materials for coastal areas.

 How much time and effort are you willing to put into maintaining your deck?
-Some materials, like traditional wood, require regular staining, sealing, and even painting to keep them looking their best and prevent damage.
-Others are naturally more resistant to the elements and need less upkeep.
+Some types of wood, like traditional wood, require regular staining, sealing, and even painting to keep them looking their best and prevent damage.
+Other types are naturally more resistant to the elements and need less upkeep.

 The visual appeal of your deck is important too.
+You’ll be choosing a type of wood that will serve you practically, but you also need to pick a wood that you like the look of.
 Consider the colour, grain pattern, and overall style you want to achieve.
 Do you prefer a rustic, natural look or something more modern and sleek?
-Different materials offer a variety of aesthetic options.
+Different wood types offer a variety of aesthetic options.
+If you’re unsure about what colour wood type you’d prefer, we have a handy decking colour guide that could help.

 Of course, budget is always a factor.
-Prices can vary significantly depending on the material, availability, and treatment.
+Prices can vary significantly depending on the type of wood, availability, and treatment.
 It’s essential to find a balance between your desired qualities and what you can afford.
+If you don’t know how much composite decking costs we recommend giving it a look before diving into the world of decking.
+But don’t worry, our composite decking boards are affordable without compromising quality.

 Composite Decking

 Composite decking is a manufactured product made from a blend of wood fibres and plastic, offering the best of both worlds.
 It provides the look of natural wood with enhanced durability and low maintenance requirements.
-Unlike traditional wood, composite decking resists rot, decay, and insects, making it a long-lasting and hassle-free option.
+When comparing composite decking vs wood, composite decking resists rot, decay, and insects, making it a long-lasting and hassle-free option.
 Plus, it comes in a wide range of colours and styles to suit any taste.

 Pressure-Treated Pine